The Best of Barcelona in 2 Days: Your Self-Guided Walking Tour

 Our top tips for Barcelona:

-Casa Batlló
+Casa Batlló in Barcelona, Spain

 Our fave Gaudí building, Casa Batlló

-Diagonally accross the Plaça de Catalunya from La Rambla is your next street, the fashionable Passeig de Gràcia.
+Diagonally across the Plaça de Catalunya from La Rambla is your next street, the fashionable Passeig de Gràcia.
 But forget about shopping and look up.
 The street is lined with fantastic modern buildings mixed with historical ones, and it is where you’ll finally be able to try to comprehend Gaudi’s architecture.
 Also notice the lamp posts that were designed by architect Pere Falqués i Urpí.

 Casa Batlló detail